olivergidora/final-project/README.md

 In order to preserve company and customer privacy, I modified the code to remove all references to customer and employee information.
 For this reason, the CSV file with the raw data is also not included in the repository.

 To present the findings, I used Dash by Plotly to build a presentation page.
 The code for this is in 'Plotly'.
 It will run a Dash App on a local server.
-A demonstration is in the 'Demonstration Video' file.